The Question and Answer Section

 I have more Questions!

 That's great.
 We have more answers!
-If you have any questions regarding anything about the clinic, location, facilities or the instructors, please don't hesitate to contact us.
+If you have any questions regarding anything about the workshop, location, facilities or the instructors, please don't hesitate to contact us.
 We'll get back to you within 24 hours or less.

 This sounds great!
 How do I let everyone know about it?